 Step 1 – Use free or low-cost image sources

 If you want to create great custom images, you’ll need images for your images.

 Confused?
-Let me show you what I mean.
+Let us show you what we mean.

-Take this featured image from my post Why Link Building Is NOT the Future of SEO:
+Take this image from our post Link Building For SEO Starter Guide:

 Inside of that image, there are many separate images:

 - the background

 - all the individual graphics on the whiteboard (the line graph, the word “SEO”, etc.)

 When creating custom images, you’ll often need to combine several standalone images.

 But you can’t just take any image you find on Google because it might be protected by copyright laws.
 While you might get away with it for a while, you could also get sued overnight and be drawn into an expensive lawsuit.